Why Do People Buy B2B Service Contracts

 Key Takeaways

-In the long run, the service organization’s management team is responsible for ensuring that it does everything possible to prevent customers from failing to renew service contract.
+In the long run, the service organization’s management team is responsible for ensuring that it does everything possible to prevent customers from failing to renew service contracts.
 Losing the contract would be a shame because the organization did not consistently execute the plan.

 Also Read: How to Design a Service Contract to Maximize Revenue